 - “Grass-cycle” your grass clippings.
 Grass-cycling involves letting your lawn reuse the grass clippings created by mowing.
 The great thing about grass-cycling is that it’s easy!
 You simply leave your grass clippings on the lawn instead of throwing them away.My gardener won’t hear of leaving clippings on the lawn.
 He insists on raking after he’s mowed the lawn.

 - Cut your grass correctly and to the recommended cutting height.
 Different grass species have different needs in terms of grass cutting height.
-Check out this guide to grass cutting height.
 Additionally, you should keep the blades on your lawnmower nice and sharp so that it cuts your grass effectively.
 Choose a Reel Mower to cut grass like a pair of scissors would.

 - Compost your kitchen and garden waste for greener grass.
 Adding compost to your soil is one of the best ways to green up your grass and all your garden plants.